Taking part in cultural events while visiting Europe is one of the most enriching experiences a traveler can have.

 And – bonus! – because the locals are all out partying, the museums are relatively uncrowded.
 (If you know me, I’m always looking for ways around the crowds!)

-The Louvre Museum is included on the list of the free museums.
+The Louvre Museum is included on the list of free museums.
 Admire Mona Lisa, explore the works of the Italian masters, and take a journey through French history with the extraordinary collection in this museum.

 Paris is home to some of Europe’s finest museums, so be sure not to miss any of these great opportunities!